Top 5 3rd Quarter Trades of Ka - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares iBoxx USD High Yield Corporate Bond ETF has a price-book ratio of 1.63.
+In terms of valuation, Vanguard International Dividend Appreciation ETF has a price-earnings ratio of 17.66 and a price-book ratio of 2.80.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 23,258-share investment in ARCA:SCHP.
-Previously, the stock had a 1.28% weight in the equity portfolio.
-Shares traded for an average price of $55.01 during the quarter.
+Kathleen S. Wright Associates Inc. reduced their investment in ARCA:MFEM by 41,916 shares.
+The trade had a 0.65% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $17.79.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.